Welcome to the League, dedicated to helping orchestras meet the challenges of the 21st century.

 Sarbanes-Oxley Act and Implications for Nonprofit Organizations

-Free white paper on the nonprofit implications of the 2002 Sarbanes-Oxley Act.
+Free white paper on the implications for nonprofits of the 2002 Sarbanes-Oxley Act.
 Co-produced by BoardSource and Independent Sector.

 Nonprofit Accountability: Inside and Out

 Bridgestar is a nonprofit organization dedicated to developing leadership for the nonprofit sector.
-Register free on Bridgestar’s website to read comments by Diana Aviv, President of Independent Sector that include four areas for nonprofits to take action.
+Register free on Bridgestar’s website to read about four areas in which nonprofits take action.